More

 LimitationsLess granular control over content.
 It can’t filter specific content on a website that’s generally allowed.More resource-intensive, as it requires the analysis of content.
 Can sometimes slow down web browsing due to the filtering process.

-DNS filtering vs. Web Content Filtering
+DNS filtering vs. Internet content filtering

-DNS filtering is more about blocking access at the domain level, making it a first line of defense against malicious sites and broad content categories, whereas web content filtering provides deeper, more nuanced control over the specific types of content users can access on the internet.
+DNS filtering is more about blocking access at the domain level, making it a first line of defense against malicious sites and broad content categories, whereas internet content filtering provides deeper, more nuanced control over the specific types of content users can access on the internet.

-How Does Web Content Filtering Work?
+How Does Content Filtering Work?

-The technology behind web content filtering works by identifying patterns like objects within images or text strings that indicate harmful or undesirable websites.
+The technology behind web filtering works by identifying patterns like objects within images or text strings that indicate harmful or undesirable websites.

 By using predetermined rules, the content filter identifies commonalities such as objects within images or text strings such as keywords and groups them into categories such as adult, gambling, gaming, sports, and so on.